ppy/osu-wiki/news/2024/2024-09-01-featured-artist-track-updates-cygnus.md

 ## Other tracks

-There's a lot more music than just that, though.
-Below are previews for a bunch of the tracks, plus some maps you can try out for each!
+There's a lot more music than just that, though. **cygnus** released his newest album *Sorrow Mania* today too (every track of which is here on osu! now).

+Below are previews for a bunch of the tracks, plus some maps you can try out for each.
 Of course, all of these songs (and many, many more) can be found on [**cygnus**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/359) with the **NEW** tag, all available as timed `.osz` files and prepared for mapping.

 Enjoy a barrage of music: